neolyo/MIL/README.md

 For Simplicity, we use the forementioned three models to generate bag features and then evaluate their performance using 4 classical classifiers, namely, SVM, KNN, Naïve Bayes and MLP.

 ## 3rd Party package dependency
-Those models are implemented in Python 3.7 with Pandas, Numpy, Scipy and SKlearn packages.
+Those models are implemented in Python 3.7 with Pandas, Numpy, Scipy and Sklearn packages.

 ## Running & Evaluation
 This implementation could parse parameter from the command line and you can use this command to run a simple test on MILES model.